 The Israeli Weekend is Tricky!
 Read This if You Visit Israel for the First Time

 This is probably one of the most important Tel Aviv tips in this guide.

 Though Tel Aviv is a secular city, the Shabbat (Sabbath, Saturday) is observed in Israel and it will affect your visit.

 The Jewish weekend starts on Friday afternoon and ends on Saturday evening after sunset.
 Sunday is a normal working day in Tel Aviv.

-I’ve seen many visitors get confused by this and you really should take this into account when you plan your trip, so as to avoid some very common mistakes.
+I’ve seen many visitors get confused by this and you really should take this into account when you plan your trip to Israel, so as to avoid some very common mistakes.